jqnatividad/qsv/docs/whirlwind_tour.md

 ```

 Which cuts it down to 1.95 seconds!
 (And creating the index took 0.27 seconds.
-And the original `stats` without `--everything`?
-Just 0.16 seconds with an index!)
+What about the first `stats` without `--everything`?
+From 1.3 seconds to 0.16 seconds with an index - 8.25x faster!)

 Notably, the same type of "statistics" command in another
 [CSV command line toolkit](https://csvkit.readthedocs.io/)
-takes about 10 seconds to produce a subset of statistics on the same data set.
+takes about 10 seconds to produce a *subset* of statistics on the same data set.
 [Visidata](https://visidata.org)
-takes much longer - ~1.5 minutes to calculate a subset of these statistics with its Describe sheet.
+takes much longer - ~1.5 minutes to calculate a *subset* of these statistics with its Describe sheet.
 Even python [pandas'](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html)
-`describe(include="all"))` took 12 seconds to calculate a subset of qsv's "streaming" statistics.[^3]
+`describe(include="all"))` took 12 seconds to calculate a *subset* of qsv's "streaming" statistics.[^3]

 Creating an index accelerated statistics gathering as it enables multithreading and fast I/O. Apart from
 `stats` it also accelerates several other commands - `frequency`, `split`, `schema`, `count`, `join`,